waffle87/leetcode/readme.md

 ## leetcode
-this repository contains my leetcode solutions for [user 0x6A73](https://leetcode.com/u/0x6A73). the daily challenge is solved in both c and python, but there are also some problems solved in c++ and rust.
+This repository contains my Leetcode solutions for [user 0x6A73](https://leetcode.com/u/0x6A73). the daily challenge is solved in both C and Python3, but there are also some problems solved in C++ and Rust.

 ### notes
-[`leetcode.h`](leetcode.h) contains various includes, standard leetcode structs (`ListNode`, `TreeNode`), and some helpful macros, like calculating the size of a c array using `builtin` functions.
+[`leetcode.h`](leetcode.h) contains various includes, standard leetcode structs (`ListNode`, `TreeNode`), and some helpful macros, like calculating the size of a C array using `builtin` functions.
 ```c
 #define IS_ARRAY(value)                                                        \
   (!__builtin_types_compatible_p(typeof((value)), typeof(&(value)[0])))